Since Google was first launched in 1998, the company has been continually refining its search algorithm to better match users with online content.

 This meant that SEOs and content marketers had to start considering design factors such as:

-• This mobile update also brought to the forefront the importance of brands optimizing for mobile, even going beyond what was required by Google to avoid a penalty.
+Responsive design or a mobile page.
+Having site navigation front and center and easy for customers to use with their fingers.
+Avoiding frustrations caused by issues such as buttons too close together.
+Having all forms as efficient and as easy as possible to fill out on a smartphone screen.
+This mobile update also brought to the forefront the importance of brands optimizing for mobile, even going beyond what was required by Google to avoid a penalty.

 For example, customers on mobile are often very action-oriented.
 They want to be able to call you or find your address.
 They want to view the information on your screen easily, without excessive scrolling.
 While long-form content is commonly read on mobile devices, making it easier for people to get back to the top is very beneficial.